 Processing times to obtain local approval will vary.
 Therefore, additional time should be allowed for the preparation of the application and obtaining all required approvals.
 The type of local approval required is dependent upon the level of risk imposed upon participants involved in the research.

-Research involving more than minimal risk and for which no local ethics board is available is considered on a case-by-case basis only.
-The CPHS reserves the right to request additional information and/or determine that research is not approvable without further formal review in the country of interest.
+- Research involving more than minimal risk and for which no local ethics board is available is considered on a case-by-case basis only.
+The IRB reserves the right to request additional information and/or determine that research is not approvable without further formal review in the country of interest.

-Describe how communications with the local approving body will be achieved for requesting amendments or reporting unanticipated problems.
-A copy of these communications should be provided to the CPHS for review and approval prior to initiation of the revised procedures.
+- Describe how communications with the local approving body will be achieved for requesting amendments or reporting unanticipated problems.
+A copy of these communications should be provided to the IRB for review and approval prior to initiation of the revised procedures.

 - Describe local laws, customs and/ or culture which could suggest that the subject might not have the autonomy to provide consent, and for which an alternate consent process may be required (for example, authorization by a legally authorized representative, surrogate, tribal head, etc.)